TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 8/1 Kings 8.45.md

 ---

-then hear thou in heaven their prayer and their supplication, and maintain their cause.
+then hear in heaven their prayer and their supplication, and maintain their cause.